...

 The first step actually involves three parts: cleaning, masking and priming.
 In other words, to finish a deck correctly it must be started correctly.

 Masking comes next.
-Spraying by its very nature is airborne and can cause a mess if structures surrounding the deck are not covered with plastic or masking paper.
-This should be applied to a height/width of at least 6 to 8 feet to protect against possible overspray.
+Spraying, by its very nature, is airborne and can cause a mess if structures surrounding the deck are not covered with plastic or masking paper.
+To protect against possible overspray, masking should be applied to a height/width of at least 6 to 8 feet.
 Wind speed and direction should be taken into consideration for additional overspray concerns.

 After masking, thin wire Trim Tape is carefully pressed over the outer edge of the masking tape along the deck.
 After the final spraying, this wire tape is pulled to cut a smooth, clean edge.